The Royal Road to Patreon: 2025 Data on When to Launch & What to Charge

 Follower to Patron Conversion Rates

-Expect 2-17% conversion, with a median around 8%.
+The typical author converts 7-20% of their Royal Road followers into patrons, with a median around 13%.
 The range is wide because conversion depends heavily on factors like:

 Revenue Projection Example